jonobr1/two.js/wiki/documentation/shapes/rectangle/README.md

-A list of properties that are on every {@link Two.Rectangle}.
+A list of properties that are on every [Two.Rectangle](/documentation/rectangle).